 In psychology, priming describes a phenomenon in which exposure to a stimulus directly influences a person’s response to a subsequent stimulus.
 For example, if a person reads or hears the word “grass,” they will recognize another related word, such as “tree” or “lawnmower,” more quickly than an unrelated word.

-Priming is also known as suggestibility.
-It can influence a person’s reactions and memory.
-For instance, the phrase, “Did you grab the red ball from the shelf?” is much more suggestive than the phrase, “Did you take anything from the shelf?”
+Priming uses suggestive techniques to trigger a certain response.
+For instance, “Did you grab the red ball from the shelf?” is much more suggestive than the phrase, “Did you take anything from the shelf?”

 This is because the second phrase contains a general, open-ended question, while the first describes the action of grabbing a specific object: “the” red ball.
-Therefore, the first phrase has a stronger influence on memory than the second phrase.
+Therefore, the first phrase has a stronger influence on memory than the second.

 Alternate realities or parallel universes